Support the John Rylands Research Institute

 Victorian philanthropist Enriqueta Rylands built the Library, in memory of her late husband John, with a pioneering intention to make accessible a collection of international significance.
 Today’s philanthropists have a key role to play in enabling us to reveal and interpret the lost knowledge contained within our collections and help us nurture the research leaders of the future.

-These collections contain many fragile manuscripts that urgently require specialist attention to catalogue, digitise, conserve and study them, to ensure their long-term preservation and use.
+These collections contain many fragile manuscripts that urgently require special attention to catalogue, digitise, conserve and study them, to ensure their long-term preservation and use.
 This vital work will transform academic and public understanding of the cultures, communities and religions represented in the collections.

 We are grateful for the generosity of all the individuals and trusts who have supported the John Rylands Research Institute since it launched in 2013.
 In particular, we would like to recognise publicly:

-- The Towneley Family for their support of young researchers through a three year programme of master's scholarships for the MA in Medieval and Early Modern Studies.
+- The Towneley Family for their support of young researchers through a three-year programme of master's scholarships for the MA in Medieval and Early Modern Studies.

 - Mark Younger for his support of a PhD scholarship conducting research into the collections at The John Rylands Library.